5

 • 1

 For international travel, your citizenship matters just as much as your country of residence.
 Can you edit your question to include this information?
-Jan 8, 2018 at 15:20
+Commented Jan 8, 2018 at 15:20

 • I live in Greece as I stated above and my citizenship is Greek.
 I cannot find how to edit the question.
 I am new at this.